Tolperisone: Side effects

 Adverse effects occur in fewer than 1% of patients and include muscle weakness, headache, arterial hypotension, nausea, vomiting, dyspepsia, and dry mouth.
 All effects are reversible.
 Allergic reactions occur in fewer than 0.1% of patient and include skin rash, hives, Quincke's edema, and in some cases anaphylactic shock.

 Overdose

 Excitability has been noted after ingestion of high doses by children.
 In suicide studies of three isolated cases, it is believed that ingestion of tolperisone was the cause of death.

 Interactions

 Tolperisone does not have a significant potential for interactions with other pharmaceutical drugs.
 It cannot be excluded that combination with other centrally acting muscle relaxants, benzodiazepines or nonsteroidal anti-inflammatory drugs (NSAIDs) may make a dose reduction necessary in some patients.

 Pharmacology

 Mechanism of action

-Tolperisone is a centrally acting muscle relaxant that acts at the reticular formation in the brain stem by blocking voltage-gated sodium and calcium channels.
+Tolperisone is a centrally acting skeletal muscle relaxant that acts at the reticular formation in the brainstem by blocking voltage-gated sodium and calcium channels.